nshaibu/Pointy-lang/pointy_lang_v100.md

 ### 7.2 Conditional Branching Rules

-1. **Default Behavior**: If no conditional branching is specified, failure terminates the workflow
+1. **Default Behaviour**: If no conditional branching is specified, failure terminates the workflow
 2. **Explicit Conditions**: Only specified descriptor paths are available
-3. **Fallthrough**: If an event returns a descriptor not specified in conditions, workflow terminates
+3. **Fallthrough**: If an event returns a descriptor not specified in conditions, the workflow terminates
-4. **Multiple Conditions**: Conditions are evaluated in order, first match wins
+4. **Multiple Conditions**: Conditions are evaluated in order, first match that wins

 ### 7.3 Sink Patterns